abdullahnaeemmalik/abdullahnaeemmalik.github.io/_pages/cv.md

       * Theorem of Maria Pia Soler, Non-exhaustive Properties of Multiplicative Groups of Matrices, Axiom of Choice: Equivalents and Implications, Current trends in Quantum Logic, Summing the Divergent, Language of the Universe: The Mathematics of Thermodynamics, A Comparison of Set Theories, Physics by SU(2), Automorphisms of General Linear Group, An Overview of Intuitionistic Logic, Extensions of Real Numbers, Constructive Calculus
     * Trained as Master Trainer in Pakistan Higher Education Commission’s 29th Master Trainers Faculty Professional Development Program
 * October 2012 -- November 2012: Subeditor (Intern)
+  * Pakistan Council for Science and Technology.
+Supervisor: Dr. Saima Nasir
     *   Chiefly appointed as subeditor for PCST’s journal _Science, Technology and Development_
     *   Verification of data in Directory of Productive Scientists of Pakistan 2012
     *   Organised opening ceremony for Science and Innovation Policy, Pakistan, 2012
 * March 2011 -- September 2012: Subeditor
   * UTrade (Pvt.)
 Ltd. Supervisor: Shaista Asif
     * Subeditor for trade magazine _UTrade_
-    * Responsible for writing assignments to final print
+    * Responsible for all magazine-related gamut, from writing assignments to final print
 * December 2009 -- June 2012: Teaching Assistant
   * COMSATS Institute of Information Technology, Islamabad.
 Supervisor: Saadia Aziz
     * TA for _Introduction to Programming_ (Language: C++)